| Law | Symbolic Representation | Definition |

 if

-- any point that lies on a line or conic, satisfies its equation, this core concept is used to solve many mcqs by back solving
+- any point that lies on a line or conic, satisfies its equation, this core concept is used to solve many MCQs b y back solving

 circle:

-&\text{Standard Equation: \quad}r^2=(x-h)^2 + (y-k)^2
+&\text{Standard Equation: \quad}r^2=(x-h)^2 + (y-k)^2 \

 if values

-while solving any MCQ, make sure
+- while solving any MCQ, make sure

-if radius = 0 then its a point circle
+are equal to - if radius = 0 then its a point circle

 then circle touches x-axis